 The vacant parcel is 0.58 acre in size, of which 0.48 acre exists of natural and developed woodland.
-The applicant proposes to clear 0.25 acre (52 percent) of the existing woodland.
-The amount of woodland clearing permitted is 30 percent or 0.144 acre.
+The applicant is approved to clear 0.20 acre (42 percent) of the existing woodland.
+The amount of woodland clearing permitted by Code is 30 percent or 0.144 acre.